timeforchang/spoke_inspector/README.md

 **Now for the sketchy part**: since the page isn't immediately loaded on a create or update event, I've set a timer to update after 1 second in the case of an update event and 5 seconds in the case of a new tab created with the Spoke URL as a workaround.
 If there is a better way to do this callback (like hook DOMNodeInserted or something), please let me know!

+There's also this spoke_tab variable that I've set to check if Spoke is an active tab to get ready for such a hook, but currently I have no use for it.

 ## Future Work
 - Maybe a popup that breaks down the number of replies/initials for each campaign so you dont have to keep scrolling
+- Other suggestions include directly taking you to the tab when you click the icon
 - Publish this thing to the Chrome Web Store